user202729/pythonimmediate-tex/README.md

 ### Internal note

+To test, run `pytest`.
+This will also run `mypy` type checking, although not benchmark.

 `tex/` folder contains TeX-related files.
 The source code of the package is in `tex/pythonimmediate.sty`.

 To create the documentation: